2026 Hands-On Review

 The Philosophy of American Coffee Engineering

 We tested dozens of these machines.
-The pattern is clear: American makers don't build appliances.
+American makers don't build appliances.
 They build equipment.
 An appliance dies in five years.
 You throw it away.
-Equipment gets repaired: E61 gaskets, Sirai pressurestats, rotary vane pumps.
+Equipment gets repaired.
+E61 gaskets, Sirai pressurestats, rotary vane pumps.
 All standard parts.
 All replaceable.
-This is the philosophy.

 Testing Protocol